hotosm/drone-tm/docs/manuals/dji.md

          waypoint).
 Also ensure the photo capture is turned off when the final waypoint is captured for the mission.

-      4. Do not iterfere with the device mid-flight.
+      4. Do not interfere with the device mid-flight.
 Wait for the mission to finish before carrying out other operations on the controller.